Holistic Physiotherapy

 and Yoga Therapy

-Dear musician friend,
+Dear performing artist friend,

 If you are experiencing performance-related pain, you’ve likely considered getting it looked at by a medical professional or body worker of some sort, maybe even by a physiotherapist.
 At the very least, you’ve probably been told you should by more than one well-meaning soul.